 Should You Implement a Free Return Shipping Policy?

-Many ecommerce retailers are using a free return shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.
+Some retail experts believe you should offer free return shipping on all returns.
+Many ecommerce retailers use a free return shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

-With benefits such as reduced cart abandonment, increased conversions, and happier customers, it’s easy to see why.
+It’s easy to see why, with benefits such as reduced cart abandonment, increased conversions, and happier customers.

-Free product shipping is so popular and effective that many savvy Shopify retailers are also considering offering free return shipping as a way to boost customer lifetime value and increase purchase rates.
+Free product shipping is so popular and effective that many savvy Shopify retailers are also considering offering free return shipping to boost customer lifetime value and increase purchase rates.

 But, are free Shopify returns and exchanges viable for your business?